-The Investigator's site study file (site regulatory binder) contains all required documentation to meet GCP compliance and regulations.
-The PI and/or study coordinator are required to obtain and maintain these documents in a safe place during the study and for the required retention period.
+The Principal Investigator's site file (regulatory binder) contains all required documentation to meet GCP compliance and regulations.
+The Principal Investigator is required to obtain and maintain these documents in a safe and secure place during the study and for the required retention period.